Lay3rLabs/TrustGraph/script/examples/MerklerExamples.md

-# Rewards Script Examples
+# Merkler Script Examples

-This document provides usage examples for the `Rewards.s.sol` script, which combines reward updating and claiming functionality.
+This document provides usage examples for the `Merkler.s.sol` script, which combines reward updating and claiming functionality.

 ## Overview

-The `Rewards.s.sol` script provides three main functions:
+The `Merkler.s.sol` script provides three main functions:

-- `updateRewards`: Adds a trigger to update the reward distribution
+- `updateMerkle`: Adds a trigger to update the merkle tree
 - `claimRewards`: Claims available rewards using a merkle proof
 - `updateAndClaimRewards`: Combines both operations in a single transaction